British Newspapers Online

 The Maidenhead Advertiser is a weekly tabloid newspaper based in the town of Maidenhead in Berkshire, and sold in a circulation area that covers the eastern half of the county of Berkshire and substantial parts of southern Oxfordshire and Buckinghamshire.
 (As of 2009 it was the largest-selling weekly newspaper in Berkshire.)

-It was founded in 1869, July 2009 being its 140th anniversary.
-It’s remained an independent publication ever since.
+It was founded by Edwin Bushell Prosser in 1869, and thus celebrated its 140th anniversary in July 2009.
+It’s remained an independent publication ever since, although the original subtitle (Berks, Bucks, Middlesex, & Oxfordshire Chronicle) has been dropped.
 In 1962 proprietor Louis Baylis transferred ownership to a charitable trust, effectively gifting the newspaper to the town of Maidenhead.
-It’s published by Baylis & Co (The Maidenhead Advertiser) Ltd from offices in Maidenhead.
+It’s published by Baylis Media (formerly Baylis & Co (The Maidenhead Advertiser) Ltd) from offices in Maidenhead.
 (Besides the main editorial office address given below, there’s also a part-time office in Queen Street.)

 Three local editions have been founded in the last decade: the Twyford Advertiser in 2001, the Windsor Advertiser in 2008 and the Burnham Advertiser in 2010.